mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 2.1 Module Security and Roles

 The module comes with a default **EmailConnectorAdmin** module role.
 Access rights for this role have been set with wider use-cases in mind.
-Please review the access rights if they fit to your use case and security requirements before linking the module role to User Roles in [App Security](/refguide/app-security/).
+Check that the access rights fit your use case and security requirements before linking the module role to User Roles in [App Security](/refguide/app-security/).

 ## 3 Email Account Configuration {#accountconfig}